section-engineering-education/engineering-education/error-correcting_codes_part2.md

 |$x_3$|$x_3$|

 ## Linear Error-Correcting Codes
-Using the Hamming code, I want to provide a more generalized definition for error-correcting codes.
+Using the Hamming code, we will come to a more generalized definition for error-correcting codes.
 In this section, we will come to the same mathematical conclusions, just stated with matrices.
 This definition provides a template for the set of error-correcting codes called linear codes.
 It will also be helpful when constructing the Golay code.

 We want to narrow down our focus to linear codes as they will provide us with efficient methods for encoding and decoding.
-A linear code is a code that for any two codewords, the linear combination is its self a codeword.
+A linear code has the property that the linear combination of any two codewords is also a codeword.
 For example, `1001 001` and `1011 010` are both codewords of the Hamming code presented above.
 Because the Hamming code is linear, the linear combination of these codewords `0010 011`, found by taking the XOR operator of each element, is itself a codeword.

 ### The Generator Matrix

 This property of linear codes allows us to define the encoding process of any linear code with a matrix, called the generator matrix.
-To encode a message, we simply [multiply](https://en.wikipedia.org/wiki/Matrix_multiplication) the input message on the left of a generator matrix.
+To encode a message, we simply [multiply](https://en.wikipedia.org/wiki/Matrix_multiplication) the input message on the left of the generator matrix.
 Note that instead of using addition we will use the XOR operator.
 Subtraction will also use the XOR operator meaning the additive inverse of a bit is just itself.
 For example, $-1=1$.

-For the Hamming code, we could create the following generator matrix, which is mathematically the same as the encoding procedure presented before.
+For the Hamming code, we can create the following generator matrix, which is mathematically the same as the encoding procedure presented before.
 Recall that the three parity bits are $x_1$, $x_2$ and $x_3$ and the original four bits of the message are $m_1$, $m_2$, $m_3$, and $m_4$.

 $$
 \begin{pmatrix}